 Table 15 provides a brief description of the general features that are accessible via the SPI.
-These features are described in detail in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-The AD9645 part-specific features are described in detail following Table 16, the external memory map register table.
+These features are described in general in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
+The AD9635 part-specific features are described in detail in Table 16, the external memory map register table, and the following text.